vigneshavm/Interview-questions/Prompt Commands.md

 6. Results and lessons learned
 7. How this experience shapes future decisions

-Make it compelling and demonstrate senior leadership thinking.
+Make it I'm explaining to interview panal.
 ```

 **Prompt 11: Technology Evaluation Process**